 History of Investment casting

-Although Investment casting has been used in various forms since it was first used by ancient Egyptians between 4000 and 3000 B.C, it was only after the World War II its industrial importance and popularity grew due to the growing demand for parts in aircraft engine and airframe sector.
+Although Investment casting has been used in various forms since it was first used by ancient Egyptians between 4000 and 3000 B.C, it was only after World War II its industrial importance and popularity grew due to the growing demand for parts for aircraft engines and the airframe sector.

-Investment casting has changed from the days where clay was packed around the bee’s wax pattern to use of ceramics shell and the introduction of special dewaxing ovens etc.
+Lost wax casting had changed from the days when clay was packed around the bee’s wax pattern to the use of ceramic shells and the introduction of special dewaxing ovens etc.

-The high manufacturing cost of master dies has traditionally limited investment casting to large production quantities, but the introduction of additive manufacturing or 3D printing of wax patterns in recent years has eliminated the manufacturing cost of dies and enable the use for shorter runs.
+The high manufacturing cost of master dies has traditionally limited Investment casting to large production quantities.
+Still, the introduction of 3D printing of wax patterns in recent years has eliminated the manufacturing cost of dies and enabled their use for shorter runs.

 Advantages of Investment casting